Qatar denies White House claim Trump sent warning before Israel’s attack

 “Honestly, I don’t see how anybody, especially in the Arab world, can continue to deal with the US,” Khoury said.

-Jahshan added that Qatar’s neighbours, including the UAE, which normalised relations with Israel in 2020, and Saudi Arabia, which has long been eyed as a crown jewel in Israeli-Arab normalisation, will feel pressure to take a strong stance.
+Jahshan added that Qatar’s neighbours, including the United Arab Emirates, which normalised relations with Israel in 2020, and Saudi Arabia, which has long been eyed as a crown jewel in Israeli-Arab normalisation, will feel pressure to take a strong stance.

 “If they allow one of them to be the target of such an attack, then they’re all targets for such attacks in the future,” he said.
 “How do they proceed?”